justkow/k3s-openfaas-setup/README.md

 ```

 ### Configuring Prometheus with cAdvisor
 `cAdvisor` provides valuable performance metrics e.g.: CPU and memory usage per function.
-In order `Prometheus` to be able to read these metrics, proper permissions have to be configured.
+For `Prometheus` to be able to read these metrics, proper permissions must be configured.

 1. Grant the openfaas-prometheus service account permission to access node metrics, logs, and proxy data for monitoring
    ```bash